orb-lang/helm/doc/md/helm/modeselektor.md

    return modeS
 end
 ```

-### status painter (colwrite)
+### status painter \(colwrite\)

-This is a grab-bag with many traces of the bootstrap process.
+This is a grab\-bag with many traces of the bootstrap process\.

-It also contains the state-of-the-art renderers.
+It also contains the state\-of\-the\-art renderers\.

 #### bootstrappers

 A lot of this just paints mouse events, which we aren't using and won't be
-able to use until we rigorously keep track of what's printed where.
+able to use until we rigorously keep track of what's printed where\.

-Which is painstaking and annoying, but we'll get there...
+Which is painstaking and annoying, but we'll get there\.\.\.

-This will continue to exist for awhile.
+This will continue to exist for awhile\.

 ```lua
 local STAT_ICON = "◉ "